Heathrow Terminal 5: Airlines

-From March 2012 until 12 July 2022, International Airlines Group subsidiary Iberia operated from Terminal 5.
-On 12 July 2022, Iberia moved all flights to Terminal 3 to improve flight operations and customer services.
-Since 30 October 2022, British Airways also operates its flights to Madrid at Terminal 3 but will move back to Terminal 5 beginning 26 March 2023.
+Since March 2012, International Airlines Group subsidiary Iberia has operated from Terminal 5, apart from a temporary relocation to Terminal 3 from 12 July 2022 until 31 May 2023.

-During the pandemic, several Oneworld members other than British Airways and Iberia also used this terminal.
+During the COVID-19 pandemic, several Oneworld members other than British Airways and Iberia also used this terminal.
 American Airlines moved into Terminal 5 on 7 July 2020, but has since moved back to Terminal 3 on 12 July 2022.
 On 27 July 2020, Qatar Airways moved into Terminal 5, but moved back to Terminal 4 on 14 June 2022.
-On 29 July 2020, Japan Airlines moved into Terminal 5, but has moved back to Terminal 3.
-China Southern Airlines previously operated from terminal until it was relocated to Terminal 4 in November 2022.
+On 29 July 2020, Japan Airlines moved into Terminal 5.
+It has since moved back to Terminal 3.
+China Southern Airlines previously operated from this terminal until it was relocated to Terminal 4 in November 2022.